Grants - Financial Aid

 Part-Time TAP Program

 The part-time TAP is a grant for eligible New York residents attending in-state institutions on a part-time basis.
 Eligibility is based on the prior prior year's net taxable income.
 Part-Time TAP is not the same as Aid for Part-Time Study.
-The Express TAP Application (ETA) is available online at https://www.tap.hesc.ny.gov/totw/ External link The FAFSA must be submitted before applying for part-time TAP.
-More information is available at www.hesc.ny.gov External link.
+The Express TAP Application (ETA) is available online at https://www.tap.hesc.ny.gov/totw/ The FAFSA must be submitted before applying for part-time TAP.
+For more information regardining Part-Time TAP eligibility requirements, please visit www.hesc.ny.gov.

 State University Supplemental Tuition Award (SUSTA)